step-security-bot/jj/docs/github.md

 $ # Push the updated branch to the remote.
 Jujutsu automatically makes it a force push
 $ jj git push --branch your-feature
 ```

+## Working with other people's branches

+By default `jj git clone` and `jj git fetch` clone all active branches from
+the remote.
+This means that if you want to iterate or test another
+contributor's branch you can `jj new <branchname>` onto it.

+If your remote has a large amount of old, inactive branches or this feature is
+undesirable, set `git.auto-local-branch = false` in the config file.

+You can find more information on that setting [here][auto-branch].

 ## Using GitHub CLI